Frequently Asked Questions

 Ecodesign stoves are compliant with a defined standard of higher efficiency and reduced emissions.
 The Ecodesign standard was originally formulated by the European Union, following Brexit the UK Government adopted the same standard as part of its 2019 Clean Air Strategy.
 All new stoves sold and installed in the UK must now be Ecodesign compliant.

-Ecodesign Plus is a description used by some manufacturers to indicate a stove exceeds the Ecodesign compliant standard by being even more energy efficient and generating even less emissions.
+Ecodesign Plus is a description used by some manufacturers to indicate a stove exceeds the Ecodesign compliant standard by generating even less emissions.

 What is DEFRA Approved, DEFRA Exempt and DEFRA Approved for smoke control areas?